Criticism of Christianity: Christianity in Nazi Germany

 Joseph Goebbels, the Reich Minister of Propaganda, used his position to widely publicise trials of clergy and nuns in his propaganda campaigns, showing the cases in the worst possible light.
 In 1928, soon after his election to the Reichstag, Goebbels wrote in his diary that National Socialism was a "religion" that needed a genius to uproot "outmoded religious practices" and put new ones in their place: "One day soon National Socialism will be the religion of all Germans.
 My Party is my church, and I believe I serve the Lord best if I do his will, and liberate my oppressed people from the fetters of slavery.
 That is my gospel."
 As the war progressed, on the "Church Question", he wrote "after the war it has to be generally solved...
 There is, namely, an insoluble opposition between the Christian and a heroic-German world view".

 Hitler's chosen deputy and private secretary, Martin Bormann, was a rigid guardian of National Socialist orthodoxy and saw Christianity and Nazism as "incompatible" (mainly because of its Jewish origins), as did the official Nazi philosopher, Alfred Rosenberg.
-In his "Myth of the Twentieth Century" (1930), Rosenberg wrote that the main enemies of the Germans were the "Russian Tartars" and "Semites"—with "Semites" including Christians, especially the Catholic Church.
+In his "Myth of the Twentieth Century" (1930), Rosenberg wrote that the main enemies of the Germans were the "Russian Tartars" and "Semites"—with "Semites" including Christians, especially the Roman Catholic Church.

 According to Bullock, Hitler considered the Protestant clergy to be "insignificant" and "submissive" and lacking in a religion to be taken seriously.
 Hitler attempted to create a unified Protestant Reich Church from 28 separate regional churches through Gleichschaltung.
 His bid to create a unified Reich Church ultimately failed, and Hitler became disinterested in supporting the so-called "German Christians" Nazi aligned movement.
-Hitler initially lent support to Ludwig Muller, a Nazi and former naval chaplain, to serve as Reich Bishop, but his heretical views against Paul the Apostle and the Semitic origins of Christ and the Bible (see Positive Christianity) quickly alienated sections of the Protestant church.
-Lutheran Pastor Martin Neimoller created the Confessing Church movement to oppose the Nazification of Protestant churches.
+Hitler initially lent support to Ludwig Müller, a Nazi and former naval chaplain, to serve as Reich Bishop, but his heretical views against Paul the Apostle and the Semitic origins of Christ and the Bible (see Positive Christianity) quickly alienated sections of the Protestant church.
+Lutheran Pastor Martin Niemöller created the Confessing Church movement to oppose the Nazification of Protestant churches.
 Neimoller was arrested by the Gestapo in 1937, and sent to the concentration camps.
 The Confessing Church seminary was prohibited that same year.